top of page

 A Bangladeshi trainer and I co-designed and co-facilitated the 3 day training.
 The methodology was an exemplary blend of proven Bangladeshi and Canadian methods and techniques.

-• It was based on solid adult education principles: participatory, phased, learning objectives focused on changes in knowledge, skills, attitudes.
+• It was based on solid adult education principles: participatory, phased, with learning objectives focused on changes in knowledge, skills, attitudes.

 • We invited project beneficiaries as resource people to share experiences, particularly women farmers.